eugenielai/eugenielai.github.io/miscellaneous.md

 ---

-I like to use a different part of my brain to relax by letting out my excessive thoughts and emotions.
+I like to use a different part of my brain to relax and let out my excessive thoughts.

 ## Colouring